 Self-Organizing Maps (SOMs) were originally introduced in the late 1990s by T. Kohonen for the purpose of reducing the dimensionality of high-dimension data in an unsupervised manner [1].
 This is done by mapping data points into a representative lower dimension dataset, such as modeling three-dimensional data in a two-dimension map, by clustering values which share similar properties together via neurons.
 These neurons (or nodes) represent grid points within the two-dimensional map and are trained on the higher-dimensionality dataset such that a component called the weight vector applies an appropriate vector to input data such that similar data points are appropriately clustered together and can be classified uniquely.
 In the application of the SOM methodology to the TSP, a proposed solution written in Python by D. Vicente in [2] is leveraged.
 D. Vicente modifies the SOM structure from a typical grid-like structure to a circular ring.
 Each node in this ring is then only cognizant of its neighboring nodes to the left and right in this ring.
 This methodology allows for an effect akin to having a rubber band wrapped around a grouping of thumb tacks.
 Applying this modification to the algorithm allows it to converge neurons/nodes towards the city locations while minimizing the perimeter of the polygon it generates.
 Additional modifications were also introduced by D. Vicente which introduce a learning rate model to encourage initial exploration and then transition to favoring exploitation as convergence occurs.
 A related change can also be seen in relation to the regression and weight update formulation.
 These convergence methodologies were modeled after Q-Learning algorithms.

-The SOM TSP algorithm provided by D. Vicente, while effective in providing near-optimal solutions, does so at an impractical rate for real-time operations., therefore, a mechanism was introduced into the algorithm which allows for the prioritization of returning a slightly less optimal solution once the system begins to enter a plateau-like state.
+The SOM TSP algorithm provided by D. Vicente, while effective in providing near-optimal solutions, does so at an impractical rate for real-time operations, therefore, a mechanism was introduced into the algorithm which allows for the prioritization of returning a slightly less optimal solution once the system begins to enter a plateau-like state.
 This is achieved by looking at the mean error between the previous iteration and the current iteration and determining if it is less than a given threshold.
 In order to avoid undesirable terminations, where the general error in the solution is undesirable regardless of the plateau state, the error of the current state is insured to be within a given threshold.
 A very high-level algorithm representing this system is shown in Algorithm 1.